-- Step 3.
-On the left column click on Voice to bring you to Voice configuration menu than click on SIP Settings.
-While in the SIP Settings page use the account selector on upper right of the page to select the SIP account you will like to configure. - Step 4.
+Step 3.
+On the left column click on VoIP to bring you to VoIP configuration menu than click on SIP.
+While in the SIP Settings page use the account selector on upper right of the page to select the SIP account you will like to configure.

+Step 4.
 Check active sip box if you like to use this account and fill in the account information the ITSP provided you in the SIP setting category.
-Which will normally include you SIP number, SIP local port, SIP server address, SIP server port, Register server port, Register server address, SIP service domain. - Step 5.
-In the Authentication category fill in the User ID and authentication password your ITSP provided to you. - Step 6.
-If you wish to send caller ID check the check box in the Caller ID category, if you do not wish to send out caller ID leave the check box uncheck. - Step 7.
-Check phone port 1 or phone port 2 you will like to associate this account to for incoming call.
-Prestige allows you to associate either one or both phone port to single SIP account.
-So you can designate which phone to ring or both to ring when a call is received on specific SIP account. - Step 8.
+Which will normally include you SIP number, SIP local port, SIP server address, SIP server port, Register server port, Register server address, SIP service domain.

+Step 5.
+In the Authentication category fill in the User Name and authentication password your ITSP provided to you.

+Step 6.
+If you wish to send caller ID check the check box in the Caller ID category, if you do not wish to send out caller ID leave the check box uncheck.

+Step 7.
 Click on Apply to save the setting and take effect.
 If you would like to configure the 2nd SIP account, please select SIP2 by using the SIP account selector than follow step 1 to 8 to complete the 2nd account setup.

-Note: If more than both SIP number are associated both phone port you will not be able to identify which account is being called for the incoming call.